-Tariff Regulations
+Tariff regulations

-39. (1) The regulatory commission shall, subject to the provisions of the applicable law or this Act, as the case may be specify the terms and conditions for the determination of tariff, and in doing so, shall be guided by the following, namely:-
+39. (1) The regulatory commission shall, subject to the provisions of the applicable law or this Act, as the case may be, specify the terms and conditions for the determination of tariff, the charges for works and the security deposit payable for services, if any, and in doing so, shall be guided by the following, namely -

-- (a) commercial principles that would promote investment, competition, efficiency, economical use of the resources and good performance in public utility industry; - (b) safeguarding of consumers' interest; - (c) determination of recoverable rate of system losses which takes into account all relevant considerations including the efficiency or inefficiency of licensees, pilferage or other technical factors; - (d) cross subsidisation among different classes of consumers is reduced progressively; - (e) rural areas have access to the public utility industry at an equitable tariff; and - (f) economically weaker persons have access to the public utility industry at an equitable tariff;
+(a) commercial principles that would promote and sustain investment, competition, efficiency, economical use of resources and quality of service delivery in the public utility industry;

+(b) safeguarding of consumers' interest;

+(c) determination of recoverable rate of system losses which takes into account all relevant considerations including the efficiency or inefficiency of licensees, pilferage and other technical factors;

+(d) cross subsidisation among different classes of consumers is reduced progressively;

+(e) rural areas have access to the public utility industry at an equitable tariff; and

+(f) economically weaker persons have access to the public utility industry at an equitable tariff.